Off-Campus Employer Information (FWSP)

 Students are paid by Rutgers University and the participating agency is billed monthly by the SEO for their portion of student wages.
 Students can either elect to sign up for direct deposit through the university or they can receive a paycheck, which they must pick up from the SEO.

-Supervisors must instruct their student employees to to schedule an appointment for payroll registration.
+Supervisors must instruct their student employees to schedule an appointment with the appropriate staff member below for payroll registration.

 Students cannot begin working until supervisors have received an email confirmation that the student has completed payroll registration.

-Supervisors in the New Brunswick/Piscataway area must fax students’ time sheets to (732) 932-0524 following the deadlines posted on the fall 2016 FWSP time sheet schedule.
+Supervisors must fax students’ time sheets following the deadlines posted on the fall 2020 FWSP time sheet schedule.
 Students may not be paid on-time if time sheets are submitted after the deadlines.

 Students are paid by the hour.
 Pay rates are determined by Rutgers and are based on each job description.
 Each student’s pay rate is listed on their EAF.